chunshand/mark-highlight/readme.md

 Languages: [简体中文](/README.zh.md) | English

-mark-highlight is a simple  select the underline tool , Does not pollute the element structure
+mark-highlight is a simple tool，Highlight the content , Does not pollute the element structure

 ![./image/demo.png](./image/demo.png)